CounterpartyXCP/Documentation/Installation/bitcoin_core.md

 Even on a fast machine, reindexing of the entire mainnet blockchain takes hours.

-If the existing instance has a wallet, make a backup copy to be on the safe side.
+If the existing instance of Bitcoin has a wallet file, make a backup copy to be on the safe side.

 ### Leveraging existing blockchain data from a higher Bitcoin Core version